microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SceneUnderstanding.md

 * Example `DemoSceneUnderstandingController` script that shows how to change observer settings and listen to relevant events
 * Saving scene data to device for offline development
 * Loading previously saved scene data (.bytes files) to support in-editor development workflow

+> [!NOTE]
+> The sample scene is based on the Legacy XR pipeline.
+If you are using the XR SDK pipeline you should modify the profiles accordingly.
+The provided Scene Understanding Spatial Awareness System profile (`DemoSceneUnderstandingSystemProfile`) and the Scene Understanding Observer profiles (`DefaultSceneUnderstandingObserverProfile` and `DemoSceneUnderstandingObserverProfile`) works for both pipelines.

 #### Configuring the observer service